TechInTerh/Wiki-Negotium/content/Sorts/Absorption d'âmes (Animamancie).md

 | 1      | 5                      | 2                    | 5                                   |
 | 2      | 15                     | 3                    | 10                                  |
 | 3      | 50                     | 4                    | 15                                  |

-## Notes
-- Use the HP to absorb the soul => Take a large action to try to absorb the soul.
-Roll nd6 dices, if the total  inferior or equal to the ennemy health, you aborb it.
-- Impose a curse on an ennemy, and if he dies, you absorb the soul.
-- In the futur, possible to use a reaction to absorb a soul.
-- Free a soul and let the soul u de base pour l’absorptionse an action
--